Wednesday, January 29, 2025

 Reading is definitely stair case.
 When I first started reading "good"literature I had trouble understanding what I was reading.
 But the more I read, the better I got.

-Cocktail chatter: with reading the staircase goes like this.
+Cocktail chatter: with reading, the staircase of authors goes like this.

 Charles Dickens is the easiest.